Head of group :

 0000-0002-5102-1704

-Copper homeostasis, protein transport and signal transduction in Bordetella pertussis
+Copper homeostasis in Bordetella pertussis

-Copper is an essential nutrient for aerobic bacteria, notably as a co-factor of superoxide dismutases and cytochrome oxidases, but it is also toxic and used as a killing agent by phagocytes.
-Unlike other Gram-negative bacteria, the host-restricted pathogen Bordetella pertussis has few defenses against copper other than a custom-made system that fends off both metal and oxidative stresses.
-Conversely, this bacterium has acquired an original two-protein copper acquisition system that we are currently investigating, composed of a TonB-dependent transporter and a heme-containing inner membrane protein of unknown function.
-We have discovered a sophisticated mode of regulation of this system by copper that involves a novel upstream Open Reading Frame (‘uORF’).
-We have also identified a new family of ribosomally produced, post-translationally modified peptides (‘RiPPs’) that participate in copper homeostasis, in B. pertussis and other pathogenic and environmental bacteria.
-In the ANR grant CuRiPP we are studying the activity, the structure and the chemical modifications of these natural products using microbiological and biophysical approaches.
-We are also pursuing our investigations on the structural dynamics of FhaC, the model transporter of the Two-Partner protein Secretion pathway using cryo-electron microscopy, in the ANR grant OPEN BAR.
-Finally, we are trying to obtain the cryo-electron microscopy structure of BvgS, the sensor-kinase of the two-component system that regulates the virulence of B. pertussis.
-BvgS represents a large family of complex bacterial signaling proteins.
+Copper is an essential micronutrient for most bacteria, serving notably as a co-factor of various enzymes and in electron transfer complexes, but it is also toxic and used as a killing agent by phagocytes.
+We have discovered that unlike other Gram-negative bacteria, the host-restricted pathogen Bordetella pertussis has few defenses against copper other than a custom-made system that fends off both metal and oxidative stresses.
+Conversely, this bacterium has acquired an original two-protein copper acquisition system that we are investigating, composed of a TonB-dependent transporter of a new subfamily and a heme-containing inner membrane protein.
+We have revealed a sophisticated mode of regulation of this system by copper involving a novel upstream Open Reading Frame (‘uORF’).
+Our results indicate that this system is involved in the provision of copper to the respiratory heme-copper oxidases.
+We are currently addressing the structure of the two proteins and their functions in B. pertussis.

-Rivera-Millot A, SlupekS, ChatagnonJ, Roy G, Saliou J-M,Billon G, Alaimo V, Hot D, Salomé-Desnoulez S, Locht C, Antoine R, Jacob-Dubuisson F (2021) Streamlining of defenses against copper makes host-restricted pathogen reliant on custom-made operon.
-Commun Biology, 8;4(1):46. doi: 10.1038/s42003-020-01580-2.
+Rivera-Millot A, Slupek S, Chatagnon J, Roy G, Saliou J-M, Billon G, Alaimo V, Hot D, Salomé-Desnoulez S, Locht C, Antoine R, Jacob-Dubuisson F (2021) Streamlining of defenses against copper makes host-restricted pathogen reliant on custom-made operon.
+Commun Biology 8;4(1):46. doi: 10.1038/s42003-020-01580-2.

 Heads of group :